Dissipative Superfluidity in a Molecular Bose-Einstein Condensate

-In the case of $\gamma=0$, Eq. \eqref{eq:depletion-1} reduces to the standard result~\cite{Ueda2010,Mathematical_method_SF_1968}: $n_{D}=\frac{8}{3\sqrt{\pi}}(na_{r})^{3/2}$.
+In the case of $\gamma=0$, Eq. \eqref{eq:depletion-1} reduces to the standard result~\cite{Ueda2010,Mathematical_method_SF_1968}: $n_{D}=\frac{8}{3\sqrt{\pi}}(na_{R})^{3/2}$.
 In the weak-interaction limit $U_{R}\ll\gamma$, the quantum depletion density is given by

-which indicates that the effective repulsion caused by dissipation induces quantum depletion even without interaction between bosons.
-According to the definition of the complex scattering length in Eq. (\ref{eq:definition_ac}), the quantum depletion density for $U_{R}=0$ can be expressed as $n_{D}=\frac{1}{3\pi}\Gamma\left(\frac{1}{4}\right)(na_{i})^{3/2}$.
+which indicates that the dissipation leads to quantum depletion as in the case of repulsive interaction even without interactions between bosons.
+We note that the right-hand side of Eq.~(\ref{eq:depletion-2}) is irrelevant to the strength of the dipolar interaction since the quantum depletion is dominated by dissipation and the contribution of the dipolar interaction vanishes at the first order after averaged over angles.
+In terms of the complex scattering length in Eq. (\ref{eq:definition_ac}), the quantum depletion density for $U_{R}=0$ can be expressed as $n_{D}=\frac{1}{3\pi}\Gamma\left(\frac{1}{4}\right)(na_{I})^{3/2}$.
 By measuring the imaginary part of the complex scattering length from the scattering cross section \citep{PhysRevC.90.064004,PhysRevD.38.742,PhysRevA.78.023608}, we can verify this prediction.
+Equations \eqref{eq:depletion-1} and \eqref{eq:depletion-2} indicate that the two-body loss should be distinguished from thermal noise.
+They both increase the non-condensate part but only the latter increases the normal fluid density since the two-body loss induces an imaginary gap which gives rise to a phase rigidity.
 We note that our results \eqref{eq:depletion-1} and \eqref{eq:depletion-2} are derived from the space-averaged phase stiffness.
-In the presence of the dipole-dipole interaction, the phase stiffness is spatially anisotropic~\cite{SupplementaryMaterial}.
+In the presence of the dipolar interaction, the phase stiffness is spatially anisotropic~\cite{SupplementaryMaterial}.